-As the boat planes off, use the rocker switches to bring the drives out to the neutral position (defined as the propeller shaft parallel to the running surface), indicated by the number 3 on the drive indicator (5 with Verado Power).
+As the boat planes off, use the rocker switches to bring the drives out to the neutral position (defined as the propeller shaft parallel to the running surface), typically indicated by the number 3 on the drive indicator.

 Using the rocker switches for the tabs, run them up until the desired ride attitude is achieved.